lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving a Complex UITableView Using VIPER.md

 }
 ```

-The TransactionListViewModel extension has been moved from the Adapter to the Presenter, since that is the only class that needs it.
+The TransactionListViewModel extension has been moved from the Adapter to the Presenter and has been made private, since that is the only class that needs to know about it.

 ```swift
 private extension TransactionListViewModel {